 With such a low barrier of entry, the market is extremely saturated with people who have regular jobs and want to make money flying on the side.
 And so you have to stand out to land drone flying jobs.

 The people who make enough money from flying drones to call it a career are usually people with a specific set of skills.
 Like filming and video editing, 3D mapping, etc… So consider adding different skills on top of drone flying, and apply to jobs that require those skills.

 Specialization is key to landing jobs as a drone pilot and standing out.

 A really good website where you can check to see what top drone pilots are doing right is droners.io – A simple look at the portfolios of top pilots in there can tell you what works and what doesn’t if your aim is to close clients in the drone industry.

 As discussed above, compensation depends highly on the way you package your services.
 The more value you can add on top of flying a drone, the higher you’ll get paid.

 According to Glassdoor, the median drone pilot salary is $58,280/year.
-There are however drone pilots making six-figures flying drones commercially, those usually offer other services on top of drone flying, such as aerial photography and videography, and can also be selling footage of their drone flights to media outlets or stock footage websites.
+There are, however, drone pilots making six figures flying drones commercially.
+Those usually offer other services on top of drone flying, such as aerial photography and videography, and can also be selling footage of their drone flights to media outlets or stock footage websites.

-I have created an entire comprehensive article on how much drone pilots can make depending on what you do more exactly.
+I have created an entire comprehensive article on how many drones pilots can make depending on what they do exactly.